 TechCongress brings diverse tech talent, ideas and training to Congress and to build a practical and pragmatic understanding of Washington within the tech community.
 We bridge the divide of knowledge and experience between DC and Silicon Valley for better outcomes for both.

-Learn more about our 2016 class of Congressional Innovation Fellows!
+Learn more about our 2016 and 2017 class of Congressional Innovation Fellows!

 The Congressional Innovation Fellowship provides a unique opportunity to change Congress by injecting desperately needed technological expertise into the Legislative Branch.

 The fellowship is a thirteen-month residency on Capitol Hill, running from January to December.
 Fellows work directly for a Member of Congress or Congressional Committee for the duration of their residency and may spend their time on technology-related issues like NSA surveillance reform, encryption, cybersecurity or network neutrality.
 Typical duties may include:

 - Briefing Members and staff about technology issues

 - Meeting with stakeholder groups and building coalitions

 You can read more about our first two Congressional Innovation Fellows and their work in Congress on our blog.